0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 endmodule
 ```

-And it's not shown here but don't forget to add an input the the data and intrsction cache module cache module for `flush_cache_order` and wire them accordignly to the `flush_cache_flag` CSR file's output.
+And it's not shown here but don't forget to add an input the the data cache module for `flush_cache_order`.

 ### 8.5.b : Verification